Bayesian Error-in-Variables Models for the Identification of Power Networks: Bayesian estimation

 The density function $p(\hat y)$ can take many forms.
 If it is Gaussian, then $-\log(p(\hat y))$ corresponds to a weighted ridge regularization \cite{bayesian_ridge}.
 In this paper, we will focus mainly on the element-wise Laplace distribution $p(\hat y_\symi) \propto e^{-\lambda |\hat y_\symi|}$, where all elements $p(\hat y_\symi)$ of the prior are assumed independent, and therefore $p(\hat y) = \prod_\symi p(\hat y_\symi)$ \cite{bayesian_lasso}.
 One obtains $-\log(p(\hat y)) = \lambda\|\hat y\|_1 + \mt{const}$, where the constant can be neglected in the optimization problem, obtaining an $\ell_1$ regularization term.
 The $\ell_1$ regularization can also be interpreted as a robustification of the MLE optimization problem $\min_{\hat y,\Delta \boldsymbol{v}, \Delta \boldsymbol{i}} \; -\mc L(\hat y, \Delta \boldsymbol{v}, \Delta \boldsymbol{i})$ \cite{bertsimas2018_robust_opt}.

 Prior distributions are centered on the believed value of the exact admittance $y_i$, which can be different from zero, e.g., in case of an existing line.
-More generally, one can also believe that a linear combination of $y$ has a particular value \cite{bayesian_and_generalized_lasso}, for example that two lines have the same admittance.
+More generally, one can also believe that a linear combination of $y$ has a particular value \cite{bayesian_and_generalized_lasso}.
+For example, the belief of two lines having the same admittance is equivalent to that of their difference being zero, not knowing the actual value.
 The probability density $p(L\hat y - \mu)$ of a linear transformation $\hat y \rightarrow L \hat y - \mu$ can describe such a belief.
 The penalty function is then

 \begin{remark} On one hand, if one has two priors about a line $\symi$, conditioned on independent events B and C, then similarly to \eqref{eq_abstract_posterior}, Bayes' rule gives that $p(\hat y_\symi)$ is proportional to $p(\hat y_\symi|B)p(\hat y_\symi|C)$.
 If $p(\hat y_\symi|B)$ and $p(\hat y_\symi|C)$ are both Laplace distributions, this is equivalent to adding a row to $L$ and $\mu$ in \eqref{eq_ell1_proba}.
 The same operation can be repeated for a larger number of priors on $\symi$.